2020 Republican National Convention: Staging of Trump's acceptance speech

 On July 28, Trump said that he would accept the nomination in person in Charlotte.
 However, on August 5, he said he would "likely" accept the Republican nomination from the White House.
 A decision to accept a party's nomination from the White House would break a norm; the Associated Press noted that it would "mark an unprecedented use of federal property for partisan political purposes."
 The proposed plans also raised legal questions under the Hatch Act, which creates certain prohibitions on the use of public resources for political activity, and the legality of the plan was questioned by Republican senators Ron Johnson and John Thune.
 While the president is exempt from the Hatch Act's restrictions, the law applies to other federal employees.
 The ethics director of the Campaign Legal Center stated that "any federal employee who helps facilitate the acceptance speech risks violating the Hatch Act."

 Nonetheless, Trump tweeted that he had decided to hold it on the White House lawn anyway, announcing on August 13 that he had finalized this decision.
 It was ultimately decided that Trump's speech would be delivered from the South Lawn.

 Since Trump accepted his nomination remotely, it was the first time a Republican nominee has done so since Alf Landon in 1936.
 Since Democratic nominee Joe Biden also accepted the Democratic nomination remotely (the first time a Democrat has done so since Franklin D. Roosevelt in 1944); 2020 was the first election since 1928 in which neither major-party nominee accepted their nominations in-person.

+A massive fireworks display (using 7,800 fireworks) was staged to close the convention following Trump's speech.
+The display lasted roughly six minutes.
+The display included fireworks which spelled-out the words "Trump 2020".